AdamFerguson/scalatra-scalaquery.g8/README.md

 ### JRebel ###

-Note: auto-redeploys in scalatra are somewhat hacky.
-[JRebel](http://zeroturnaround.com/software/jrebel/buy/) is an IDE plugin that eases auto-deploy on code changes.
+Note: I recommend checking out [JRebel](http://zeroturnaround.com/software/jrebel/buy/) for auto code redploys. is an IDE plugin that eases auto-deploy on code changes.
 They offer free one year licenses for Scala developers.
 It's definitely worth a look.